jhpyle/mTCP/README.md

 If you would prefer a monochrome prompt, leave out `force_color_prompt=yes`.

+If you want to toggle printing while using [bash] using keystrokes, you can add the following to your `.bashrc` file:

+    bind -x '"\eOP":"echo -n -e \\e[5i"'
+    bind -x '"\eOQ":"echo -n -e \\e[4i"'

+This tells [bash] that when you press F1, it should send the escape sequence for turning printing on, and when you press F2, it should send the escape sequence for turning printing off.

 Add a `.mailcap` file to your home directory that contains: